mgajda/less-arbitrary/towards-better-union.md

 Now let's give some motivating examples from realm of JSON API types:

 1. Subsets of constructors:
-  * _API argument is email_ - this is subset of valid `String` values, that we can usefully validate on the client.
+  * _API argument is and email_ - this is subset of valid `String` values, that we can usefully validate on the client.
   * _Page size determines number of results to return (min: 10, max:10000)_ - this is also a subset of `Int` values between `10`, and `10000`
   * _`timestamp` contains ISO8601 date_ -- that is `String` like `"2019-03-03"` but not like `"The third day of March of the year 2019"`
 2. Optional fields: